suhasamaresh/FarmFlow/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+---

+# FarmFlow

+FarmFlow is a decentralized agricultural supply chain platform built on Solana using [Next.js](https://nextjs.org).
+This project was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+It enables farmers to log harvests, retailers to fund payments, and transporters to track produce, all secured by blockchain transparency.

+**Note**: This is a prototype with ongoing modifications.
+Governance is a basic proposal/voting system, QR codes are temporary links, and images are currently stored on Firebase with plans to migrate to IPFS.

 ## Getting Started

-First, run the development server:
+To run the development server locally:

 ```bash
 npm run dev